shakes76/PatternAnalysis-2023/recognition/AlzheimerClassifierNN_ZacharyWalls_46966775/README.md

 # AlzViT

 This repository contains the code for training a custom made Visual-Transformer based model used to identify Alzheimer's disease in 2D sliced brain scans.
-The model was trained on the ADNI dataset which contains a number of sliced brain scan images separated into Normal (NC) and Alzheimer's classifications
+The model was trained on the ADNI dataset which contains a number of sliced brain scan images separated into Normal (NC) and Alzheimer's (AD) classifications.
+The model is centered around the Vision Transformer (ViT) first introduced in the paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" which works by dividing an image into fixed-size patches and leveraging self-attention mechanisms for feature extraction and pattern recognition.

-for Alzheimer's disease with PyTorch utilised in the development and structuring of the model.

 ## Dependencies